syl3r86/BetterNPCSheet5e/README.md

 # Better NPC Sheet 5e
 This module overwrites the default NPC sheet that comes shiped with the dnd5e system and brings it closer to the well known official template.
+To install it just download the .zip file and copy the contained folder into the public/modules folder of Foundry.
+After a restart of Foundry you'll have access to your npcs using this new sheet.

 ![example](preview.jpg)